MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Discussion

 \textbf{Future work.} 1) \textit{Foundation model.} MetaUrban can easily generate infinite urban scenes with a large quantity of semantics and complex interactions, which could facilitate the pre-training of foundation models (like LLMs and LVMs) that can be used for downstream agent learning tasks.
 2) \textit{Human-robot cohabitate.} Mobile machines have started emerging in the urban space, which makes it no longer exclusive to humans.
 We plan to work with urban sociologists to study the influence of robots on human urban life through both simulation and field experiments.
-3) \textit{Improve limitations.} The directions discussed in limitations -- real-world scene distribution extraction, interactive agent behavior simulation, robot-specific task design, and efficiency optimization are also meaningful directions.
+3) \textit{Improve limitations.} The directions discussed in limitations and sim-to-real gaps are also meaningful future work we will conduct.
 In summary, MetaUrban, as a new urban environment simulator, will bring a lot of new interesting research directions.
 We are dedicated to maintaining MetaUrban in the long term and supporting the community's efforts to develop it into a sustainable infrastructure.